 Core modeling, iteration and usability testing

 After outlining the essential user flow for the application and origination process, I conducted a working session with the core stakeholders on the project, using the core modeling method to ensure that business goals were aligned with the user tasks identified.
-Concepts were then take from whiteboard to wireframe using Sketch, and then imported into InVision for testing via remote usability testing.
+Concepts were then taken from whiteboard to wireframe using Sketch, and then imported into InVision for testing via remote usability testing.
 Several iterations of testing took place to identify a new application process centered around the division of tasks into finite groups for completion.

 FINished dashboard and borrower tasks